 We will respond within 3 working days for most incidents / accidents.
 We will respond to major accidents / fatalities within 1 working day.

-You can now report an accident or request an inspection, see Online Form: Notify us of Dangerous Structures and Public Safety Concerns.
+You can now report an accident or request an inspection, see Online Form: Report a Dangerous Structures and Public Safety Concerns.